 All Forest Projects must promote and maintain a diversity of native species and utilize management practices that promote and maintain native forests comprised of multiple ages and mixed native species at multiple landscape scales (Natural Forest Management).
-At a Forest Project's first site visit verification and at all subsequent site visit verifications, the verification body must evaluate the project against the Natural Forest Management criteria described in Section 3.9.2, referencing the most current Assessment Area Data File available on the Forest Project Protocol webpage.
+At a Forest Project's first site visit verification and at all subsequent site visit verifications, the verification body must evaluate the project against the Natural Forest Management criteria described in Section 3.9.2, referencing the most current Assessment Area Data File available on the Forest Protocol webpage.
 Forest project carbon stock inventories (requirements for which are contained in Appendix B) should be used as the basis of these assessments where applicable.
 Forest projects that do not initially meet Natural Forest Management criteria but can demonstrate progress towards meeting these criteria within the required timelines are eligible to register and maintain that registration with the Reserve.

 Verification Items Apply Professional Judgment?
 1. Native Species Completed inventory demonstrates that project consists of at least 95% native species.
 Must demonstrate continuous progress toward goal and criterion must be met within 50 years.
 No 2.
-Composition of Native Species ative Project is not eligible unless it is demonstrated that management activities will enable this goal to be achieved over the project life or an 3.
-Sustainable Harvesting Practices rvesting least 40% across the entire forestland owned by the Project Operator 4.
+Composition of Native Species Completed inventory demonstrates distribution of average basal area of standing live tree species meets composition of native species goal.
+Project is not eligible unless it is demonstrated that management activities will enable this goal to be achieved over the project life or an exception has been made through a letter from the State Forester as described in Section 3.9.
+No 3.
+Sustainable Harvesting Practices a.
+Documentation showing that the forest, including entity lands outside Project Area, is currently under one of the following: Third party certification under the Forest Stewardship Council or Sustainable Forestry Initiative/ Tree Farm System, or A renewable long-term management plan sanctioned and monitored by a state or federal agency within a Reserve-approved Assessment Areas, or Silvicultural practices that maintain canopy retention averaging at least 40% across the entire forestland owned by the Project Operator in the same Assessment Areas covered by the Project Area, as measured on any 20 acres within the Project Operator's landholdings found in any of these Assessment Areas, including land within and outside of the Project Area (areas impacted by Significant Disturbance may be excluded from this test), or Possessing a deeded conservation easement(s) that contain terms that ensure growth equals or exceeds harvest over time.
+Verifiers should make a reasonable attempt to contact the steward of the conservation easement to confirm compliance.
+No 4.
 Forest Structure a.
 If the project employs even-aged management, ensure the retention guidelines have been followed. b.
 Completed inventory demonstrates the project maintains, or makes progress toward maintaining, no more than 40% of forested acres in ages less than 20 years (on a watershed scale up to 10,000 acres, or the Project Area, whichever is smaller).
 Project must show continuous progress and this criterion must be met within 25 years.
 No 5.
 Structural Elements (Lying and Standing Dead Wood) Completed inventory work demonstrates that lying and standing dead wood is retained in sufficient quantities and for sufficient duration depending on whether portions of the Project Area have undergone salvage harvesting.
 Yes